mikeymischief/mikeymischief.github.io/_posts/2017-9-22-Intro-To-TI4.md

 >
 >Special units
 >
+>Genesis (flagship): cost 8, combat 5(x2), movement 1, capacity 12;
+>>sustain damage;
->Genesis (flagship): co 8/cm 5(x2)/M 1/ca 12; sustain damage; at the end of the status phase, place 1 infantry from your reinforcements in the systems space area.
+>>At the end of the status phase, place 1 infantry from your reinforcements in the systems space area.
 >
 >Advanced carrier I (carrier): co 3/cm 9/m 1/ca 6
 >
->spec ops I (infantry): co 1(for 2)/cm 7
+>Spec Ops I (infantry): co 1(for 2)/cm 7
 >
 >Race tech
 >
 >Advanced carrier II (upgrade; req.
 BB): co 3/cm 9/m 2/ca 8; sustain damage
 >
->spec ops II (upgrade; req.
+>Spec Ops II (upgrade; req.
 GG): co 1(for 2)/cm 6; After this unit is destroyed, roll 1 die.
 If the result is 5 or greater, place the unit on this card.
 At the start of your next turn, place each unit that is on your card on a planet you control in your home system.

 ![The L1z1x Mindnet]({{ site.baseurl }}/images/races/L1z1x.jpg "The L1z1x Mindnet")